rachel-y-liu/internet/writeups/check1.md

 Report from the hands-on component of the lab checkpoint: [include information from 2.1(4), and report on your experience in 2.2]

+2.1(4)
+a.
+Average round trip delay: 24.122 ms
+b.
+Delivery rate: 99.94%
+   Loss rate: 0.058%
+c.
+No, I did not see DUP.
+e.
+Yes!
+f.
+Carmel and I compared the same datagram with the same identification number.
+All fields were the same except two.
+Firstly, my TTL value was 64, and Carmel's was 63, because it took one router hop for her to receive this datagram.
+Secondly, my checksum value was a3 and Carmel's was a4.
+The TTL change meant the header of the datasum changed, and the checksum value changes to reflect that.

 Describe Reassembler structure and design.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.